PELVIC FLOOR PROBLEM

 Pelvic floor problems can occur when the pelvic floor muscles are strPelvic floor risk factorsetched, weakened or too tight.

-Some people have weak pelvic floor muscles from an early age, whilst others notice problems after certain life stages such as pregnancy, childbirth or menopause.
+From an early age some people have weak pelvic floor muscles, others notice problems after certain stages in life such as pregnancy, childbirth or menopause.

-Some people have pelvic floor muscles that are too tight and cannot relax.
-This can be made worse by doing squeezing exercises and overworking the muscles without learning how to relax.
+Some people develop pelvic floor muscles that are too tight and have difficulty relaxing them.
+This can be made worse by doing toning exercises and overworking the muscles without learning how to let them relax.

 What affects pelvic floor muscle fitness?